What is an IB Education?

-The aim of an IB education is to enable students to make sense of the complexities of the world around them, as well as equipping them with the skills and dispositions needed for taking responsible action for the future.
-An IB education crosses disciplinary, cultural, national and geographical boundaries, and champions critical engagement, stimulating ideas and meaningful relationships.
+An IB education aims to enable students to make sense of the complexities of the world around them and equip them with the skills and dispositions needed for taking responsible action for the future.
+An IB education crosses disciplinary, cultural, national and geographical boundaries and champions critical engagement, stimulating ideas and meaningful relationships.

 The Mission of the IB

 The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.

 To this end the organization works…to develop challenging programmes of international education and rigorous assessment.

 These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.

 International-mindednessAn IB EDUCATION fosters INTERNATIONAL-MINDEDNESS by helping students reflect on their own perspectives, culture and identities, as well as those of others.
 By engaging with diverse beliefs, values and experiences and learning to think and collaborate across cultures and disciplines, IB learners gain the understanding necessary to make progress towards a more peaceful world.

 Broad, balanced, connected, and conceptual curriculumAn IB EDUCATION offers students access to a BROAD and BALANCED range of academic studies and learning experiences.
 It promotes CONCEPTUAL learning, creates frameworks within which knowledge can be acquired, and focuses on powerful organizing ideas that are relevant across subjects adding coherence to the curriculum.
 An IB Education teaching focuses on offering students authentic opportunities to CONNECT their learning to the world around them.